What is the default filament for 3D printing? Explained

 • TPU (thermoplastic polyurethane): TPU is a flexible and elastic filament that can bend, stretch, and twist without breaking.
 TPU is also resistant to abrasion, oil, and grease, and it can absorb shocks and vibrations.
 TPU is perfect for printing flexible and wearable objects, such as phone cases, belts, shoes, and gaskets.
 However, TPU is more challenging to print with than rigid filaments, as it requires a direct drive extruder, slow printing speed, and careful retraction settings.
 TPU is also more expensive and less available than other filaments.

-Also Read: Are All-in-One Printers Worth It?
+Also Read: Do All Laser Printers Use Toner?
 What to Expect

 These are just some of the most common types of filaments for 3D printing, but there are many more to choose from, such as wood, metal, carbon fiber, nylon, and silk.
 Each filament has its own advantages and disadvantages, and the best one for you depends on your 3D printer, your budget, your skill level, and your desired outcome.
 By experimenting with different filaments, you can discover new possibilities and create amazing 3D prints.